-PLOS partners with Cold Spring Harbor Laboratory to make posting preprints in the life and medical sciences seamless and convenient.
+PLOS partners with Cold Spring Harbor Laboratory to make posting preprints in the health sciences seamless and convenient.

-Authors posting preprints to the bioRxiv or medRxiv preprint servers can choose to concurrently submit their manuscripts to a relevant PLOS journal through the direct transfer service.
-Learn more about posting a preprint and the direct transfer service offered by bioRxiv and medRxiv.
+Authors posting preprints to the medRxiv preprint server can choose to concurrently submit their manuscripts to PLOS Global Public Health or another relevant PLOS journal through the direct transfer service.
+Learn more about posting a preprint and the direct transfer service offered by medRxiv.

-To ensure that readers are always accessing the latest version of the article, authors are encouraged to submit updates and revisions to the relevant preprint server directly.
+To ensure that readers are always accessing the latest version of the manuscript, authors are encouraged to submit updates and revisions to the relevant preprint server directly.

 If a concern arises about a published PLOS article with a related preprint, PLOS will evaluate the concern according to our standard editorial processes, taking into account any relevant comments available on the preprint.